intake/intake_geopandas/README.md

 See [Intake docs](https://intake.readthedocs.io/en/latest/overview.html).

-In `intake_geopandas`, there are plugins provided for reading manifests into a geopandas dataframe
+In `intake_geopandas`, there are plugins provided for reading geospatial datasets into a geopandas dataframe.
+It currently supports reading from the following data sources:
+  - GeoJSON files
+  - PostGIS databases
+  - ESRI Shapefiles
-  - Shape Files
+  - Spatialite databases

 ### Installation